SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/GettingStarted/README.md

 #GettingStarted Sample

-This sample demonstrate how to create nodes and connectors.
+This sample demonstrates how to create nodes and connectors.

 Demo link: